tiduscrying/MiniUI-Extra-Extras/README.md

 - This core is an alternative for the one included in MiniUI.
 - It performs great with SH-1 (Kirby's Dream Land 3) and SFX (Star Fox) games.
 ### Super Game Boy
-- The mGBA core can be used for playing Game Boy games in color, if they are supported by Super Game Boy hardware.
+- The mGBA core can be used for playing Game Boy and GameBoy Color games  if they are supported by Super Game Boy hardware.
+This provides colorization and special borders.
+  - Do note that this will cause the game to render at it's original resolution due to also rendering the additional frame.
+- `sgb_bios.bin` absolutely required for frames and colorization!
+Otherwise, the games will just launch as normal GB/GBC titles.
 - No discernable performance drops compared to Gambatte.
 ### Pico-8
 - Pico-8 games do NOT utilize any of the unique features of MiniUI (save states, in-game menu, remappable controls, etc.) as it is a standalone emulator and not part of Picoarch.
 - Exiting a game will NOT perform any sort of save state; neither will powering off the console.
 - To exit games, press the MENU button.
 Cycle through scaling options with SELECT and bring up Fake-08's menu with START.
 - Confirmed working titles include Celeste Classic, Picohot, Pico Tetris and a few others.
 Compatibility with newer carts not guaranteed.
+- The `fake08` binary used for Pico-8 is an older version compiled against MiniUI's custom SDL.
+This is what allows sound and audio to function as intended, but also means feature parity with upstream Pico-8 is not 1:1.

 ## Special Thanks
 - To [Shauninman](https://github.com/shauninman), creator of [MiniUI](https://github.com/shauninman/MiniUI)